Stephen A. Corker

-Stephen Alfestus Corker (May 7, 1830 – October 18, 1879) was a U.S. Representative from Georgia.
+Stephen Alfestus Corker (May 7, 1830 – October 18, 1879) was an American, lawyer, and Civil War veteran on the Confederate side who served briefly as a U.S. Representative from Georgia in early 1871.
+He was a plantation owner and slaveholder.

 Early life

 Stephen A. Corker was born near Waynesboro, Georgia to Stephen Corker, a prosperous plantation owner, and his wife Salenah Lanier.
 He attended common schools in the county.
 When he was about ten years of age his father died.
 After his father's death his mother married Calvin B. Churchill, a Baptist clergyman.
 Corker studied law, was admitted to the bar and commenced practice in Waynesboro, Georgia.
 He married Margaret Myrtice Palmer on October 26, 1859, at Augusta, Georgia.
 In addition to being a lawyer, he also engaged in agricultural pursuits.
 The 1860 Federal Census has Corker owning four slaves in addition to $4,000 in real estate and $5,600 in personal estate.
 Ten years later the value of his estate had grown to $11,000 in real estate and $6,000 in personal estate.
 He was elected ordinary for Burke County in January 1860.